MarkBaggett/srum-dump/configuration_file.md

 This configuration file plays a crucial role in processing the `SRUDB.dat` file, allowing for structured extraction, interpretation, and reporting of Windows system resource usage data.

+## 11. SRUDbIdMapTable
+This massive dictionary contains every string that was extracted from the activity found in srudb.dat file.
+While processing the tables in your srudb.dat the `AppID` and `UserID` values stored in the tables will be translated into these strings.
+If you know the name of malware or a particular process you can modify the strings in this table to make them stand out.
+String modifications here do not impact performance in the way that dirty word searches do.
+The entries are comprised of an App or UserId and the associated string.
+Do not change the keys (numbers) only change the strings.

+- `3` → `!!svchost.exe!1972/12/14:16:22:50!1c364![LocalService] [nsi]`
+- `4` → `S-1-5-19 (LocalService)`